 The site and situation of a settlement are very different things.
 The site of a settlement is the land upon which it was built.
-There are a range of factors that can determine the site of a settlement.
+There is a range of human and physical factors that determine the site of a settlement.
 The factors that affect the site of a settlement include:

 - wet point site – these are sites close to a supply of water, essential for agriculture, drinking, washing and cleaning

 - dry point site – these are sites that avoided the risk of flooding

 - defensive site – these were sites that were on high ground and allowed the inhabitants to see enemies from a distance

 - aspect – many settlements in the northern hemisphere are located on south-facing sides of valleys where it is sunny